MicrosoftDocs/VBA-Docs/api/Excel.AddIn.md

 End With
 ```

 The **[Add](Excel.AddIns.Add.md)** method adds an add-in to the list of available add-ins but doesn't install the add-in.
-Set the **[Installed](Excel.AddIn.Installed.md)** property of the add-in to **True** to install the add-in.
+Set the **Installed** property of the add-in to **True** to install the add-in.

 To install an add-in that doesn't appear in the list of available add-ins, you must first use the **Add** method and then set the **Installed** property.
 This can be done in a single step, as shown in the following example (note that you use the name of the add-in, not its title, with the **Add** method).

 ```vb
 AddIns.Add("generic.xll").Installed = True
 ```

-Use **Workbooks** ( _index_ ) where _index_ is the add-in file name (not title) to return a reference to the workbook corresponding to a loaded add-in.
+Use **Workbooks** ( _index_ ), where _index_ is the add-in file name (not title) to return a reference to the workbook corresponding to a loaded add-in.
 You must use the file name because loaded add-ins don't normally appear in the **Workbooks** collection.
 This example sets the _wb_ variable to the workbook for Myaddin.xla.

 ```vb
 Set wb = Workbooks("myaddin.xla")
 ```

 The following example sets the _wb_ variable to the workbook for the Analysis Toolpak add-in.

 ```vb
 Set wb = Workbooks(AddIns("analysis toolpak").Name)
 ```

-If the **Installed** property returns **True**, but calls to functions in the add-in still fail, the add-in may not actually be loaded.
+If the **Installed** property returns **True**, but the calls to functions in the add-in still fail, the add-in may not actually be loaded.
 This is because the **Addin** object represents the existence and installed state of the add-in but doesn't represent the actual contents of the add-in workbook.To guarantee that an installed add-in is loaded, you should open the add-in workbook.

 The following example opens the workbook for the add-in named "My Addin" if the add-in isn't already present in the **Workbooks** collection.